 - one letter from a member of the nominee’s dissertation committee.

 - one letter from a person chosen by the nominee.

-- a brief CV (PDF, not to exceed five pages)
+- the nominee's curriculum vitae (not to exceed five pages)

-Electronic delivery of the above materials as PDF files to Dr. Debra Charlesworth via email to email@example.com is preferred.
+Electronic delivery of the above materials as a single PDF file to Dr. Debra Charlesworth via email to email@example.com is preferred.
 If documents are too large to be e-mailed, Google Drive can be used to share the appropriate files.

-The applications will be evaluated by a panel of faculty representing each of Michigan Tech's Colleges and Schools.
+The applications will be evaluated by a panel of faculty representing each of Michigan Tech's Colleges with PhD programs.
 Applications will be evaluated on the impact and significance of the research.

 Recipients will be awarded:

 - reasonable travel expenses to the award ceremony on December 2023, in Washington DC, as part of the annual meeting of the Council of Graduate Schools.